greglucas/pysecs/README.md

-# pySECS
+# pysecs

-pySECS is an open source library for calculating Spherical Elementary Current Systems (SECS).
+pysecs is an open source library for calculating Spherical Elementary Current Systems (SECS).

 ## Features